 The two had met during student years in Tübingen and later in Jena, where they were also roommates for a short time.
 One of H’s major poems The Rhine is dedicated to Sinclair, the conclusion of which memoralizes their common enthusiasm for revolutionary politics.
 Since there is a consensus that Sinclair himself was gay, the question next presented itself if H was similarly blessed, and Ursula Brauer is quick to point out that both were unmarried, grew up without fathers, and were uncommonly dedicated to their mothers.
 But these indicators of an unresolved Oedipus complex revert to a Freudian conception of homosexuality which no longer enjoys general acceptance: it is fair to suggest that contemporary researchers regard homosexuality as a natural variation dependent on biological as well as environmental factors.
 Other scholars writing after Brauer have gone so far as to suggest that far from embracing homosexuality, H’s fear-if-not-revulsion of it (triggered by hypothetical physical advances made by Sinclair in Jena) proved so extreme that it eventually rendered him schizoid.

-H and Sinclair lived at a time when sexual matters were not a matter of public discourse, and the currently popular practice of sexual archaeology upon dead persons seems to violate the same privacy rights that we the living expect from each other.
-The frontier zone between homosociality and homosexuality remains as enticingly perplexing as ever, and the implicit assumption we have somehow resolved all sexual issues in our own lives compared to our ancestors because we can now talk about them freely is simply sexism applied to history.
+H and Sinclair lived at a time when sexual matters were not a matter of public discourse, and the currently popular practice of exercising sexual archaeology upon dead persons seems to violate the same privacy rights that we the living would assuredly expect from each other.
+The frontier zone between homosociality and homosexuality remains as enticingly perplexing as ever, and the implicit assumption we have somehow resolved all sexual issues in our own lives compared to our ancestors because we can now talk about sexuality more freely is simply sexism applied to history.

 Ursula Brauer.
 Isaac von Sinclair: eine Biographie.
 Stuttgart: Klett-Cotta, 1993.